Mathematica

 Overview

 Mathematica is an integrated technical computing environment which combines numeric and symbolic compute engines, a graphics system, a programming language, a documentation system and connectivity to other programs.
-Mathematica may be used for handling complex symbolic calculations involving millions of terms, analyzing and visualizing data, numerical modeling and simulation, rapid application development, producing publication-quality output and presentations.
+Mathematica may be used for handling complex symbolic calculations involving millions of terms, analyzing and visualizing data, numerical modelling and simulation, rapid application development, producing publication-quality output and presentations.

 Version 11.2.0 and 11.3.0 are currently installed on the CSF.